 Writing to George I in 1724, Simon Fraser, Lord Lovat stated that:

 “The Highlands, being very mountainous and almost inaccessible to any but the inhabitants thereof do remain to this day much less civilised than other parts of Scotland”

-Major William Caulfeild (also an Irishman) was employed by Wade in 1732 as Inspector of Roads and he took over the road-building programme when Wade left Scotland in 1740.
+Irishman Major William Caulfeild was employed by Wade in 1732 as Inspector of Roads and took over the road-building programme when Wade left Scotland in 1740.
 Although he is not as well known as Wade, Caulfeild oversaw the construction of over 800 miles of road and around 600 bridges, compared to Wade’s 250 miles and 40 bridges.
 Many people talk about ‘Wade’s Roads’, but it is important to note that most of the road network was done under Caulfeild.
 Both men had great respect for each other and it is believed that Caulfeild was the author of the verse: “If you had seen these roads before they were made, you would hold up your hands and bless General Wade”.

 In 1726, Colonel Henry Hawley wrote that keeping soldiers occupied in road building would “prevent sloth and idleness” and “